 - Medical scrubs shouldn’t have any depicting drugs, alcohol, sex, weapons, violence or anything deemed as being offensive by community standards are prohibited;

-- Jewelry and other accessories that could cause injury to a patient or employee, such as dangling, or hoop earring, facial piercing, large rings, chains, or others as deemed unsafe by your Account Manager.
+- Jewelry and other accessories that could cause injury to a patient or employee, such as dangling, or hoop earrings, facial piercings, large rings, chains, or others as deemed unsafe by your Account Manager.

 - Medical scrubs that could potentially restrict movement for the job function is prohibited.

-- Hair must be clean, comb, and neatly trimmed or arrange.
+- Hair must be clean, combed, and neatly trimmed or arranged.
 Unkept hair is not permissible regardless of length.

 - Tattoos and body piercing (other than earring) must not be visible.

-- Sideburns, moustaches and beards must be neatly trimmed.
+- Sideburns, mustaches and beards must be neatly trimmed.

-- Figures nails must be trimmed or low cut to avoid injury to patient.
+- Finger nails must be trimmed or low cut to avoid injury to patients.

 Non-Direct Care/Office Employees Dress Requirements- Employees working primarily in office environment with little to no patient care or public contact must adhere to the above requirements and comply with the following additional professional appearance standards:

-- Professional employee are expected to dress in a manner that is acceptable in business establishments emphasizing a professional, business like appearance.
+- Professional employees are expected to dress in a manner that is acceptable in business establishments emphasizing a professional, business-like appearance.
 This includes wearing shirts with a collar, knee-length skirts, khaki, dress or other business casual pants, and appropriate shoes

 - Jeans with holes or rips are prohibited in the office setting;